-- 8.1.4.1 Any proposed changes to the Grievance and Appeal System must be approved by the STATE prior to implementation; - 8.1.4.2 The MCO must send written notice to Enrollees of significant changes to the Grievance and Appeal System at least thirty (30) days prior to implementation; - 8.1.4.3 The MCO must provide information specified in 42 CFR §438.10(g)(2)(xi) about the Grievance and Appeal System to Providers and Subcontractors at the time they enter into a contract; and - 8.1.4.4 Within sixty (60) days after the execution of a contract with a Provider, the MCO must inform the provider of the programs under this Contract, and specifically provide an explanation of the Notice of Rights and Responsibilities, and Grievance, Appeal and State Fair Hearing rights of Enrollees and Providers under this Contract.
+- 8.1.4.1 Any proposed changes to the Grievance and Appeal System must be approved by the STATE prior to implementation; - 8.1.4.2 The MCO must send written notice to Enrollees of significant changes to the Grievance and Appeal System at least thirty (30) days prior to implementation; - 8.1.4.3 The MCO must provide information specified in 42 CFR §438.10(g)(2)(xi) about the Grievance and Appeal System to Providers and Subcontractors at the time they enter into a contract; and - 8.1.4.4 Within sixty (60) days after the execution of a contract with a Provider, the MCO must inform the provider of the programs under this Contract, and specifically provide an explanation of the Notice of Rights and Responsibilities, and Grievance, Appeal and State Appeal rights of Enrollees and Providers under this Contract.

-8.1.5 Response to Investigation.
+8.1.5 Response to Ombudsperson.

-The MCO must respond directly to county advocates, and the STATE Ombudsman for managed care, regarding service delivery.
-[Minnesota Statutes, §256B.69, subd.
-3a; 256B.69, subds.
-20 and 21]
+The MCO must respond directly to county advocates (prepayment coordinators), and the STATE Ombudsperson for managed care, regarding service delivery.